FAOFreitas/exQTL/README.md

 #### Figure 3
 ![](man/figures/Figure3.jpeg)<!-- -->

-Figure 3 is different than Figure 1 (the same eQTpLot analysis carried out without LD information supplied) in two important ways.
+Figure 3 is different than Figure 1 (the same exQTL analysis carried out without LD information supplied) in two important ways.
 First, a heat map of the LD landscape for all *BBS1* eQTL variants in the tissue "Whole_Blood" within the LOI is shown in Figure 3C; this heatmap makes it clear that a number of GWAS-significant variants are in strong LD with each other.
 Second, the P-P plot, Figure 3E, now includes LD information for all plotted variants; a lead variant, rs3741360, has been defined (by default the upper-right most variant on the P-P plot), and all other variants are plotted with a color scale corresponding to their squared coefficient of linkage correlation with rs3741360. rs3741360 is also labeled in Figure 3A for reference.
 Although colocalization of the BBS1 eQTL and LDL GWAS signal spans the entire association peak, most but not all of the GWAS-significant variants are in strong LD with each other.
 This implies that there are at least two distinct LD blocks at the *BBS1* locus with strong evidence of colocalization between the *BBS1* eQTL and LDL GWAS signals.

 <p>&nbsp;</p>

 ### Example 3 – Separating Congruous from Incongruous Variants
-In addition to including LD data in our eQTpLot analysis, we can also include information on the directions of effect of each variant, with respect to the GWAS trait and *BBS1* expression levels.
+In addition to including LD data in our exQTL analysis, we can also include information on the directions of effect of each variant, with respect to the GWAS trait and *BBS1* expression levels.
 This is accomplished by setting `congruence=TRUE`:

 ```
-eQTpLot(GWAS.df = GWAS.df.example, eQTL.df = eQTL.df.example, gene = "BBS1",
+exQTL(GWAS.df = GWAS.df.example, eQTL.df = eQTL.df.example, gene = "BBS1",
         gbuild = "hg19",  trait = "LDL", tissue =  "Whole_Blood", LD.df = LD.df.example,
         R2min = 0.25, LDmin = 100, congruence = TRUE)
 ```